Wendel-Luiz/backend-developer-test/README.md

 # Backend Developer Technical Assessment

+## Project Overview
+This project was designed using a monorepo approach, that consists of one REST API server, and three lambda functions, each representing an independent application.
+AWS Sam is used to run and develop locally the lambda functions, and in the future could be used alongside a CloudFormation Template to deploy the infrastructure to AWS.

+Also, the project was developed using Docker Dev Containers to automatically configure a dev enviroment and its required dependencies.

+For the more technical side of the story, BiomeJS was used as a linter and formatter for the code, Lefthook to run the pre-commit hooks that formats the code and checks the commit message, and typescript was used as the programming language due to its type definitions, which greatly increases developer productivity.

+### Steps to run the project

+1. **Clone the project and open it inside a dev container**: Doing this, the entire environment will be configured.
+1. **Write the .env files**: Use the .env.example files that exists in the server and serverless packages to write your own custon .env file.
+3. **Build the lambdas using the sam CLI**": Run the command `yarn serverless-build`
+2. **To start the `api server`**: Run the command `yarn server-local`.
+3. **To run the `feed-reader` lambda function**: Run the command `yarn feed-reader-local`.
+4. **To run the `feed-writer` lambda function**: Run the command `yarn feed-writer-local`.
+5. **To run the `job-moderator` lambda function**: Open the event.js file inside the job-moderator folder, and put your own id inside the `body` tag.
+Then run the command `yarn job-moderator-local`.

+## Bonus Questions

+1. **Scalability under high load**: Instead of using lambdas, i will migrate the function to a microservice running in ECS on top of AWS Fargate and behind a load balancer.
+In this way the number of concurrent database connections will be limited, and the service could scale to acomodate the high load.

+2. **Sub-millisecond latency**: Instead of saving the feed in S3, i will save it to AWS ElastiCache and replicate to multiple AWS Regions.
+In this way, it could theoretically achieve sub-millisecond latencies retrieving the feed.

+### Deploy
+Unfortunately due to time constraints, i was not able to deploy this application.
+But you can run and test it using the instructions detailed above.

 ## Welcome!

 We're excited to have you participate in our Backend Developer technical assessment.
 This test is designed to gauge your expertise in backend development, with a focus on architectural and organizational skills.
 Below, you'll find comprehensive instructions to set up and complete the project.
 Remember, completing every step is not mandatory; some are optional but can enhance your application.